 It could be a simple mobilizing of resources to making some previous arrangements to handle meals etc if you fall sick.
 Planning in advance will make sure that you disrupt your child’s sense of stability as less as possible when you have to deal with any kind of emergencies.
 It will also give you a valuable chance to discuss the solutions with your child in order to prepare them for the same.

 Whatever the reason you have ended up single, remember that families are an important component of a child’s upbringing.
 It is good for your child as well because they will become friendlier around people other than you.

 An only child or a child with a single parent tends to get clingy because of lack of exposure to too many people.
 You can remedy this by getting together with family and friends during the holiday season or thanksgiving; thereby give your child a sense of belonging.

 Embrace your situation than feel sorry about it

 Everyone finds themselves in situations in life that are not exactly ideal.
-But as a parent it is better you take it in your stride than wallow in self-pity.
+But as a parent, it is better you take it in your stride than wallow in self-pity.
 This is important for two reasons.
-One is that you will be setting an example for your child to take life in their stride and deal with a problem than feel victimized.
+One is that you will be setting an example for your child to take life in their stride and deal with a problem then feel victimized.